littlewebco/little-cms/readme.md

 # GitShow Project README

-This is a sample Markdown file to demonstrate the embedding functionality of the `gitshow` Cloudflare Worker.
+This is a sample Markdown file to demonstrate the embedding functionality of the `gitshow` script from Little.

 ## Features